MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-design.md

 ---
 title: Voice design
 description: Gaze, gesture and voice (GGV) are the primary means of interaction on HoloLens.
+This article provides thoughtful guidance on voice design.
 author: rwinj
 ms.author: randyw
 ms.date: 2/28/2018